Blog > 11 Smart Tips For Organising A Hen Party

 • What type of destination would she like?

 At a minimum, find out if she’d like to stay within her own country or if she’s looking to travel abroad.
 Then maybe also check if she’d like somewhere sunny, somewhere snowy, a city or the country.
+Check out all of our hen destinations.

 • Would she like a particular theme?